myth21/viewcontroller/README.md

 A simple MVC library written PHP
 =
-The app defines controller and action to run.
+The app class defines controller and action to run.
-View and PdoRecord classes for helping.
+View and PdoRecord classes are for helping.

 Requirements
 -